New recruits must:

 We run a range of activities on the weekends, but lots of notice is given for these.
 Cadets usually find it quite easy to manage sporting commitments around weekend activities.

-After you have been a cadet for a while, you may also attend courses during the holidays.
+After you have been a cadet for a while, you may also attend courses during school holidays.

 You will wear a modified RNZAF uniform, with rank slides distinguishing you as a cadet.
 Uniform is to be worn every week to ATC parade nights, and at other formal occasions such as ANZAC Day parades.
 A DPM (Camo) uniform is also supplied for outdoor activities.